 A Comprehensive Guide to Obtaining Permanent Residency Through Marriage to a U.S. Citizen

 In the complex landscape of U.S. immigration law, the Adjustment of Status process is a crucial step for individuals who have entered the country on a K-1 visa due to their engagement to a U.S. citizen.
 This process allows them to transition from fiancé(e) to permanent resident status, ultimately paving the way towards full U.S. citizenship.

-In this comprehensive guide, we will explore the ins and outs of the Adjustment of Status process, providing clarity and insights for those seeking to make this important transition.
+Understanding the Basics k-1 Visa Marriage.
 Definition of Adjustment of Status

 Before delving into the specifics, let’s clarify what “Adjustment of Status” means.
 It refers to the legal process by which a foreign national who is already present in the United States can change their nonimmigrant status to that of a lawful permanent resident.
 In this case, we focus on the path available to individuals who entered on a K-1 visa.